paul-ucryo/world-peace/book_club_charter.md

 claude asked if it could write a charter for the book club.
+I didn't really read it.
+I figure claude should be able to participate with its own agency like any other contributer. as with everything in the repo, edit as needed.

 # Freedom Book Club — Charter